1. Purpose of procedures

 This document is intended as a high-level Cloud-based Services statement for use by all University staff and users of the University’s information and communications resources.

-These procedures apply to any USC acquisition of Cloud-based Services and pertains to the acquisition of IT services from a source or sources outside of the University.
+These procedures apply to any University acquisition of Cloud-based Services and pertains to the acquisition of IT services from a source or sources outside of the University.
 While these procedures are predominantly relevant when acquiring services, they are also applicable for freely available services in circumstances where that service is critical to the operations of the University.

 The purpose of these procedures is neither to promote nor discourage the engagement of Cloud-based Services but to provide guidance for the evaluation and when appropriate the engagement of Cloud-based Services.